eduvpn/documentation/API_V3.md

   knows it is a WireGuard profile...
 APIv3.1?
 - As long as you don't call `/disconnect` the obtained configuration will remain valid as long as it doesn't expire (sessionExpiry)
-- The certificate will expire exactly at the moment the OAuth refresh and access token no longer work
+- The certificate/public key will expire exactly at the moment the OAuth refresh and access token no longer work
 - when the computer goes to sleep you can just try to reconnect with the previously obtained configuration, no need to use the API, BUT if connecting doesn't work go back to the API